ahmar46/Batman/README.md

-### This is a cool looking BATMAN Animation (BATMAN - Character that appeared in DC comics created by BOB KANE & bill finger), i made this for my blog.
+### This is a cool looking BATMAN Animation (BATMAN - Character that appeared in DC comics created by BOB KANE & bill finger), I made this for my blog.

 ### Technologies Used:- HTML & CSS only.